loconsta/GoodMovieWithoutMoney/index.md

+We are going to bring you on an amazing journey inside the Hollywood world.
+Enjoy the reading.

+Please, pretend to be an emerging movie director.
+You are young with no experience at all, but you studied hard at the renowned Action-Drama Academy, commonly known as ADA, and you want to prove your abilities, because as your mama says you are the best person in the world.
+You have just finished the last exam.
+That night you get drunk with your friends, you are celebrating your achievement.
+Your phone rings.
+An agent from Hollywood is calling you.
+You are too high to really understand what is happening, the only neuron that is left says: “Probably it is just a fake call”.
+Therefore, you pretend to be the best student in all the history of the world.

+You wake up, it is 2 p.m. and you have no memory of the night before.
+Suddenly, a message arrives: “Thank you for the nice talk, as we discussed yesterday you have 1 year to propose and produce a great movie.
+Your budget is …  and you are free to make whatever choice you want.
+Good look.”

+Now that all of your neurons are awake you understand the big problem you have: you are asked to produce a movie and of course you have a limited budget, otherwise it would have been too easy, and as you know life is not easy.
+You know that if you miss this chance all of your hard work at the academy is going to be wasted.
+It is time for big responsibilities.
+Do you want to make a difference in the history of film?

+You have no idea where to start, there are so many different kinds of movies.
+Which one will bring you success?
+During your studies someone told you that there is a consulting company that helps young directors to reach fame after graduation.
+You look through your stuff, the business card is still there:

 ## Abstract

 <p align="justify"> &nbsp;&nbsp;&nbsp; In the late 19th century the entertainment industry saw the advent of the first films.
 In the past hundred years movies have become an integral part of the lives of people around the globe.
 Nowadays, the movie industry has seen the advent of "superproductions" supported by insane amounts of money.
 However, budget might not be a mandatory prerequisite for movie quality, appreciation and revenue.
 We aim to study the relationship between movie rating, revenue, and budget throughout the last 60 years.
 In addition, we want to include movie genres in our analysis, and hope to reveal a time-dependent effect of trends in the movie industry.
 This would be signalled by an increased revenue/rating due only to genre differences, changing across decades.
 Lastly, we are interested in low budget movies with high revenue and ratings.
 We want to investigate possible common characteristics of these movies and how they evolve with time. </p>